trueos/trueos-docs/trueos-handbook/helpsupport.rst

 The |trueos| Project strives to make using |trueos| as easy as possible for newcomers.
 If help is needed, there are many ways to get in touch with the |trueos| community.
-This chapter describes available resources.
+This chapter describes the available resources for troubleshooting |trueos|.

 As a teacher may have said, "there is no such thing as a stupid question".
 However, there are ways to ensure a productive exchange for